 Hobbies – Develop a hobby, go grab the free photography or guitar session in your company.
 You would wonder, how a hobby could help in professional growth.
 But leaders these days like a boy who works and plays both.
 And you can always flash that hobby in your profile to catch attention.

-Stretch assignments – If you have time to vest, look for extra assignments—something beyond your current project or an entirely new work that you are interested in.
+Stretch assignments – If you have time to vest, look for extra assignments—something beyond your current project or entirely new work that you are interested in.
 Intensifying your skills would come along automatically.
-Don’t forget, such extra assignments are the best way to network, learn and bag promotions.
+Don’t forget, such extra assignments are the best way to network, learn, and bag promotions.

 Outside the Organization – Join platforms for professionals like LinkedIn and grow your network.
-You will develop a vision about what is happening in your industry and niche.
-Such networking would also usher a way if you are looking for job-hopping.
+You will develop a vision of what is happening in your industry and niche.
+Such networking would also usher away if you are looking for job-hopping.

 Statistics proved that more than 80% of jobs are filled by networking.